 All White Everything

 Often, when we think of designing monochromatic spaces, we envision rich colors or vibrant shades.
 But neutrals like whites, blacks, and browns can be just as enticing.
 This dining room makes full use of the color white, showing how you can decorate with it from floor to ceiling without leaving your space feeling bare.

 A great way to expand your palette while keeping things constrained?
 Zero in on a range of shades in a color family.
 The variety of blues in this world is immense, but that doesn’t mean you have to decorate with everything from aqua to navy.
-Instead, you can start with royal blue and venture out a couple shades.
-The result will be a space that feels sleek, but veritably textured.
+Instead, you can start with royal blue and venture out a couple of shades.
+The result will be a space that feels sleek but veritably textured.

 Pops of Vibrance